 We next aimed to evaluate the two methods on 181 WES esophageal carcinoma samples with at least 20 mutations.
 The median mutation count was 78 (range: 23-1,001), which is considerably lower than WGS but typical for WES.
 We did not use any prior knowledge because COSMIC does not have active signatures in esophageal cancers.

-…

-Real cancer mutational profiles are likely noisier than our simulation and exhibit highly non-random distribution of signatures.
-This might explain the performance disparity between the simulated and real datasets.
+LIBRA assigned roughly 70%-90% mutations with leading signatures 25, 3, 1, and 9.
+DeconstructSigs gave comparable results (Figure 4A).
+DeconstructSigs has been shown to be able to help distinguish between different histological types of esophageal cancer (REF).
+We demonstrated that LIBRA generated very similar result (Figure 4B).
+The adenocarcinoma subtypes tent to have lower fractions of signature 3.

 Performance on 8,892 TCGA samples

-….
+We ran LIBRA with step-by-step set-ups and deconstructSigs on 8,892 TCGA tumors (31 cancer types, Supplemental X) with more than 20 mutations.
+The results are shown in Figure 5.

+We noticed that first applying L1 penalty the results became sparser compared to a simple regression…

 LIBRA is computationally efficient

 LIBRA iteratively solves two convex problems.
-The w-step can be solved using a very efficient coordinate descent algorithm (glmnet).
-The p-step is solving a set of quadric equations.
+The w -step can be solved using a very efficient coordinate descent algorithm (glmnet).
+The p -step is solving a set of quadric equations.
 We observed empirically the solution quickly converged in a few iterations even with extremely low mutation numbers (~10).
-In constast, deconstructSigs uses binary search to fit coefficients.
-Every step it loops through all signatures and perform binary search on each one of them. deconstructSigs scales poorly when the number of signatures goes up.
+In contrast, deconstructSigs uses binary search to find coefficients by looping through all signatures at each iteration.

-We profiled …
+By profiling LIBRA and deconstructSigs, we noticed total mutation numbers or signature numbers does not remarkably affect the running time of LIBRA.
+In high mutation number, LIBRA is roughly 3-4 times faster than deconstructSigs.
+And only in low mutation number (50 mutations), these two tools show comparable computation time.

 Discussion